-To achieve true financial freedom, we invest in the long-term, minimize fees and taxes, and diversify intelligently.
+To achieve true financial freedom, invest in the long-term, minimize fees and taxes, and diversify intelligently.
+The best thing you can do is to start investing early—as soon as possible—regardless of the amount.
 However, money does not equal true wealth.
-While we work hard to achieve financial success, don’t forget to keep growing and contributing to being truly fulfilled.
+While you work hard to achieve financial success, don’t forget to keep growing and contributing to being truly fulfilled.

 You don’t have to predict the future to win.
 Here’s what you do have to do: you have to focus on what you can control, not what you can’t.